 In-game ad-serving technology also lacks the widely accepted standards of Web-based ads, so it's unlikely that ads designed for a Wii sports game could translate into a PS3 first-person shooter.
-Also, one of the largest in-game ad

-35. Web-based and mobile games that advertisers develop and offer as a way of building immersive brand engagements. networks, Massive, is owned by Microsoft.
-That's good if you want to run ads on XBox, but Microsoft isn't exactly a firm that Nintendo or Sony want to play nice with.
+Also, one of the largest in-game ad networks, Massive, is owned by Microsoft.
+That's good if you want to run ads on Xbox, but Microsoft isn't exactly a firm that Nintendo or Sony want to play nice with.